MareGraph-EU/assets/controlled-vocabularies/traits/readme.md

   This file describes the controlled vocabulary which is defined as a `skos:ConceptScheme`, listing trait/attributes as `skos:members`.

 - **`./terms/`**:
-  Contains individual `.ttl` files describing those traits that are represented as simple, independent lists of concepts.
+  Contains individual `.ttl` files describing those terms that are represented as simple, independent lists of concepts.

-- **`./_tmp_concepts_with_dependencies/`**:
+- **`./parameters/`**:
-  Contains `.ttl` files describing those traits that have dependencies on other traits.
-These traits require additional modeling to represent their interrelationships accurately.
+  Contains individual `.ttl` files describing those terms that provide additional information to other terms.
+These terms do not have standalone meaning but instead modify, refine, or specify details about another terms.

-## Additional Work Required

-The dependency visualization highlights that while some traits can be modeled as straightforward lists of concepts, other traits (listed in **./_tmp_concepts_with_dependencies**) require more advanced modeling to account for their interdependencies.
+...